Prospective Applicants

 Due to the compressed and accelerated nature of the PA curriculum, competitive applicants must demonstrate a strong foundation in the basic sciences and an ability to successfully manage a challenging academic workload.

 A bachelor’s degree from a regionally accredited U.S. institution or equivalent foreign institution is required.
 No specific major is required or preferred.
-A degree may be in progress at the time of application, but must be complete by closure of the application cycle.
+A degree may be in progress at the time of application, but must be complete by December 31 the year prior to the summer start.

 • Minimum 3.0 overall cumulative GPA (on 4.0 scale) is required.
 Calculated by CASPA.